Free · MIT licensed

 Browser fallback where APIs are hostile

 Medium's API is partner-only.
-LinkedIn's is enterprise-gated.
 Twitter's free tier is unusable.
-For those, the MCP writes a clean draft, opens the compose form with fields pre-filled via Playwright, and you click Publish. mark_live records the URL.
+Reddit's API has unpredictable rate limits.
+For those, the MCP writes a clean draft and returns the compose URL.
+You paste and click Publish; mark_live records the URL.

 Zero LLM calls in the server